cesaraustralia/GeneticRiskIndex/README.md

 Go to https://s3.console.aws.amazon.com and click "create bucket", and define a bucket called "genetic-risk-index-bucket".
-Other names are possible but will need a variable place in a main.tfvars file in the terraform directory:
+Other names are possible but will need a variable place in a terraform.tfvars file in the terraform directory:

 ```
 s3_bucket=your-bucket-name